MedicodiBiscotti/blazor-demo/README.md

 - Frontend tests.
 - Benchmarking if I find something to benchmark.

+**IDE**

+- Rider instead of Visual Studio.

 ## Repository pattern

 I have many complicated feelings about it, but this is an exploration of how to implement and use it.

 Not everything might be optimal, and this might be mixing layers, but I also want to show examples of how AutoMapper integrates with the ORM.

+## Acceptance testing

+As of writing, SpecFlow has been abandoned by its maintainers, Tricentis, since acquiring it.
+I'm therefore using Reqnroll instead, which is a fork of Specflow made by the original creator.